lzumeta/injurytools/README.md

 To get an overview of the package, see the [Articles](https://lzumeta.github.io/injurytools/articles/) section.

-In practice, the package can help automate certain descriptive reports that are routinely made for sports injury surveillance.
+In practice, the package can automate specific descriptive reports that are routinely generated for sports injury surveillance.

 ## Installation